The AI Capability Audit helps you decide where AI belongs in the work, what stays human-owned, and which workflow is worth improving first.

 • a proof point that will show whether the change helped.

 The proof should match the work.
-A decision brief might need clearer facts.
-Public writing might need stronger source fidelity.
-A build plan might need clearer validation steps.
+A decision brief may need clearer facts.
+Public writing may need stronger source fidelity.
+A build plan may need clearer validation steps.

 How This Connects To Pinnacle Pathways